simolus3/drift/docs/docs/Dart API/daos.md

 ---

-data:
-  title: "DAOs"
+title: DAOs
 description: Keep your database code modular with DAOs
-path: /docs/advanced-features/daos/
-aliases:
-  - /daos/
-template: layouts/docs/single

 ---

 When you have a lot of queries, putting them all into one class might become